openCONTRABASS/CONTRABASS/docs/source/Pseudocode.rst

 3. Pseudocode
 ===============

-The following section includes pseudocode of some of the main operations performed by ``findCPcli``.
+The following section includes pseudocode of some of the main operations performed by ``contrabass``.

 - Find chokepoints on a model
 .. code-block::